-11.07.11 Appeal Procedure
+11.04.11 Appeal Procedures

-An appeal procedure for claims that the Board policies and procedures have not been followed shall be made available to a supervisory/management employee or a group of such employees.
+An appeal procedure shall be made available to an employee or a group of employees.
 The procedure shall be outlined in the Supervisory/Management Handbook.

-11.07.13 Salary Program
+11.04.13 Salary Program

 The administration shall annually conduct a review of the salary program based on the needs of the College and the prevailing salaries in the local employment area.